HareemFatima5/DSA-Assignment-1/README.md

 - **Miller-Rabin Primality Test**: Efficiently tests if the constructed number is prime.
 - **Display of Smaller Primes**: Lists smaller prime numbers for reference.

+ ## Assumptions

+- Input consists of 16 linked nodes representing a valid 1024-bit integer.
+- Random numbers generated are sufficiently random and independent.
+- Smaller prime range in the print function is fixed at 100.

 ## Challenges

 - Memory management issues may lead to leaks if nodes are not properly deleted.